-Q24: What is GST treatment for damages and out of court settlements?
+Q24.
+What is GST treatment for damages and out of court settlements?

-A24: Damages and Out of court settlements which are paid for the breach of warranty or delays in completion of contract, are compensatory in nature.
-Hence such settlement cannot be treated as taxable supply and GST need not be charged for such recovery.
+A24.
+Damages and out of court settlements which are paid for the breach of warranty or delays in completion of contract, are compensatory in nature.
+Hence such settlements cannot be treated as taxable supply and GST need not be charged for such recovery.
 However GST is chargeable for settlements that are payments for taxable supplies made.